-One of the lessons of the Christmas story is that God ordained that Mary would be the mother of Jesus; and that Joseph, Mary’s fiancé, would act as Jesus’ earthly father!
-It was all in God’s plan that this special couple would usher in His great gift of salvation by parenting His Messiah together.
-That’s incarnation … God becoming flesh … and living among us.
+One of the lessons of the Christmas story is that God ordained that Mary would be the mother of Jesus and that Joseph, Mary’s fiance, would act as Jesus earthly father.
+It was all in God’s plan that this special couple would usher in His great gift of salvation by parenting the Messiah together.
+That’s incarnation, God becoming flesh and living among us.

-Let’s think about that for a minute … if you’re married … God knew that the two of you would become life mates.
-It makes sense then … that He had a purpose in bringing the two of you together.
-So, the big question is: “What is that purpose?”
+Let’s think about that for a minute.
+If you’re married, God knew that the two of you would become life mates.
+It makes sense then, that He has purpose in bringing the two of you together too.
+So the big question becomes…“What’s the purpose?”

 I believe that the primary purpose of all Christian marriages is the same one He had for Joseph and Mary…to usher in His gift of salvation to a sin-filled world.
 You and I do that today by reflecting the nature and character of God.
 By the way we do marriage, we can show others within our sphere of influence God’s unconditional love, grace, mercy and forgiveness by the way we treat each other.
 That’s incarnation…letting people see God with skin on.
 Yes, our marriages are going to encounter some challenging times, just like Mary and Joseph did.
 But our answer will be the same…We must believe that God’s plan for us to be together is to introduce our world to Jesus.
 So the greatest Christmas gift you can give this year is to live out who God is.
 That’s Incarnation too.